 Step 3: Pour the wet ingredients into the dry ingredients.
 Use a spoon to mix them together.
 Scrape the bowl's side so that all ingredients are mixed in easily.

-You can also use a standing mixer with a paddle attachment if you prefer.
+You can also use a standing mixer with a paddle attachment.

-Step 4: Heat the pizzelle maker according to the manufacturer's directions.
-(Each brand is a little different, so it is best to use the directions for your particular pizzelle maker.
+Step 4: Heat the pizzelle maker according to the manufacturer’s directions.
+(Each brand is a little different, so using the directions for your particular pizzelle maker is best.

 Place a tablespoon or two of cookie dough onto the pizzelle maker.
 With my brand, I have to use a light spray of coconut oil on the metal plates every few cookies to prevent sticking.